Horizontally quasiconvex envelope in the Heisenberg group: Nonlocal Hamilton-Jacobi equation

 by the comparison principle, Theorem \ref{thm comp}, we get $U^\ast\leq (U^\ast)_\ast$ in $\Oba$.
 It follows that $U^\ast$ is continuous in $\Oba$ and is the unique solution of \eqref{hj eq} satisfying $U^\ast=f=K$ on $\partial\Omega$. \end{proof}

-Following the proof above, one can obtain an existence result for general Dirichlet boundary problems under the assumption that $\Omega$ is h-convex up to boundary. \begin{thm}[Existence for general Dirichlet problems] Let $\Omega\subset \H$ be a bounded domain that is h-convex up to boundary and $f\in C(\Oba)$.
+Following the proof above, one can obtain an existence result for general Dirichlet boundary problems under the h-convexity of $\Omega$. \begin{thm}[Existence for general Dirichlet problems] Let $\Omega\subset \H$ be a bounded h-convex domain and $f\in C(\Oba)$.
 Assume that there exist a subsolution $\underline{u}\in C(\Oba)$ of \eqref{hj eq} such that $\underline{u}=f$ on $\partial \Omega$.
 Let $U$ be given by \eqref{perron eq}.
-Then $U^*$ is continuous in $\Oba$ and is the unique solution of \eqref{hj eq} satisfying $U^*=f$ on $\partial \Omega$. \end{thm} We omit the detailed proof but remark that the additional assumption on the convexity of $\Omega$ enables us to apply Theorem \ref{thm comp2} to handle general boundary data.
+Then $U^*$ is continuous in $\Oba$ and is the unique solution of \eqref{hj eq} satisfying $U^*=f$ on $\partial \Omega$. \end{thm} We omit the detailed proof but remark that Theorem \ref{thm comp2} enables us to handle general boundary data following similar arguments above.